teckyio/cms-hk-map-31-mar-11-kb-icebreaker/Manson.md

 Ask your classmate to fill in the question and commit with their laptop, not yours.

 Learned Programming before Tecky?
+Yes, Rita.

 Started / Running a Startup?

 Had an unusual Job?

 Prefer Coffee or Tea?

 Went to Working Holiday?

 Good in Maths?
+No, Rita

 Desperately need a Boyfriend / Girlfriend?

 Want to be Hacker?

 Love Sports?